 The pro-Russian fighters could find Ukrainian soldiers who were using the app to plan howitzer fires because the Ukrainians had given away their position through the app.
 The app asks the user for “course location” rather than GPS location, which would give an adversary a very general understanding of where an enemy was.
 The Russians could then send small drones to pinpoint the artillery soldier and those around him.
 As a result, Russian artillery launched more than 120 attacks on Ukrainians in 2014 between the July 9 and Sept.
 5.

 As open source investigative group Bellingcat makes clear in this post: “In the days and weeks that followed, the units at the border were subjected to dozens of additional artillery attacks.
 By late July 2014, the massive bombardment reversed Ukrainian gains and contributed to the encirclement of portions of the Ukrainian armed forces.
 A separatist offensive across eastern Ukraine began simultaneously with the artillery attacks, leading to the separatists capturing much of the Russian-Ukrainian border along with vast areas of the Donetsk and Lugansk oblasts.
 “The pressure of sustained artillery attacks through early August led Ukrainian armed forces to lose control of hundreds of kilometers of border territory.”
 By some estimates, they lost more than 80 percent of their D-30 Howitzers, well beyond what they lost for other artillery pieces.
+The spread of infected apps may have played a role in better drone targeting but no hard proof it certainly did.

 Bottom line: The presence of the same bit of malware on the phones of Ukrainian soldiers just before they were fired on in 2014 – and then in the DNC servers just before embarrassing emails were published to Wikileaks in 2016 — is more than a coincidence.
 X Agent is not the sort of thing you find on GitHub.
 “We have only seen it used by FANCY BEAR.
 The source code for it has never been found on any public or underground forum,” Alperovitch told Defense One.